GirijaB/CarND-PID-Control-Project/README.md

 P =-0.125; I = 0 D = -2.5
 The P coefficient was chosen to minimize the oscillations from one edge to the other.
 The D coefficient was chosen so as the system recovers smoothly.
 The I coefficient was chosen to be 0 as the car running in the simulator did not seem to have any drift.

+I have uploaded the video for the project along with the Readme file.